Acharavi, Corfu – Resort Guide

 (This post may contain affiliate links.
 Find more info in my disclaimer)

-Thinking of booking a trip to Acharavi on Corfu?
+Thinking of booking a trip to Acharavi on Corfu and wondering what it’s like?
 Here’s what to expect from this spacious beach resort on the north coast.

 Where is it?